zhan4429/cs116_ctf/README.md

 Challenge 7: That readme is peculiar...

 Challenge 8: A whole bunch of CS40 homeworks found...
-Yucheng

 Challenge 9: Buried in the dump, redux: needle in the haystack.

 Challenge 10: About my friend bobo...
-Yucheng

 Challenge 11: XSS gone sinister.

 Challenge 12: Where are the robots?
-Yucheng

 Challenge 13: LOLCAP.